 Finding a Lost Pet

-- If you live in the suburbs, call your local animal control office.
-These organizations are only required to hold strays for five days; after that they will be put up for adoption or put to death.
-Plan to visit each shelter as quickly as possible and keep checking!
+If you live in the suburbs, call your local animal control office.
+These organizations are only required to hold strays for three days; after that they will be put up for adoption or can be at risk of euthanasia.
+Visit each shelter as quickly as possible and keep checking back.

 Don’t Give Up!
 Some pets have been known to turn up months after being lost so keep searching!

 When you are reunited with your pet, ensure he is microchipped and wears a collar with current ID tags to be sure he can be returned quickly if ever lost again.